South Asian Seafarers – in War and Peace

 And finally, the exhibition brings us up to date with South Asian descendants’ stories and the building of communities in the East End of London.
 Highly illustrated with photographs and paintings to accompany easy-to-follow text, this exhibition will have pride of place on board WELLINGTON as part of our educational and heritage outreach.

-The Exhibition will be open to the public this summer, date to be announced.
+The exhibition will be open from Sunday, 17th April 2022.
 It will then tour to several locations who have expressed an interest.
 As far as we can tell information has been scattered and not brought together in an exhibition of this type before which makes it of significant importance in its historical context

 Students with student card or student rail card FREE